Are You Listening? The Best Listeners Make the Best Managers

 Finally, be patient.
 Some people take a while to come to the point, and it can be easy to switch off, hurry them along or worst of all, talk over them and finish their sentences with your own opinions.

 Employees who feel their managers really listen to them will be happier and better motivated to do a good job.
 They will also be far more likely to approach you with any ideas, innovations or indeed problems.

-One point about the digital revolution that we can all agree on is that these days, the business environment is more competitive than ever.
+One point that we can all agree on is these days: the business environment is more competitive than ever.
 Having a happy, motivated workforce means your organization can derive a real competitive edge from its most valuable asset.

 About the author: After taking a career sabbatical to become a mother, Jackie Edwards now writes full time on matters relating to business, finance and tech.
-She was previously an HR manager, and found that one of the key areas people struggled with was effective communication and listening to one another.
-She has, in the past, battled problems with anxiety and panic, and in her spare time she volunteers for a number of local charities that support people with mental health issues.
+She was previously an HR manager.
+Jackie found that one area people struggled with was effective communication and listening to one another.
+She has, in the past, battled problems with anxiety and panic.
+In her spare time she volunteers for a number of local charities that support people with mental health issues.